Super Commando Dhruva: Creation

 Sinha wanted to break away from the cliché of superheroes with super-natural powers and alter egos.
 He wanted to create a superhero out of a normal adult human.
 Sinha, during the 2012 Indian Comic Con festival, recalled: "Children see the world very differently, and there is a reason for it.
 Every person seems like a giant to them and people can do something that they cannot.
 Like taking out a jar of toffees from the cupboard.
 And the adult is thus a superhero, because they can do something that the child cannot do.
 Kids see every person as a superhero.
 They are heavily dependent on other people.
 Tell me, when do you move out of reading comics?
 When you are an independent human being.
 Fantasy does not interest you all that much.
 The psychology of being dependent, of 'I must have a person along with me to protect me from any impending danger,' is essentially a child's psyche.
-That’s why I wrote this character Super Commando Dhruva."
+That's why I wrote this character Super Commando Dhruva."

-Sinha's first two characters Space Star and Private Detective Kapil didn't become very popular, but served as the early drafts for Super Commando Dhruva.
-The name Dhruva and the star symbol is given to the character was inspired by Dhruva Taara (Hindi: ध्रुव तारा meaning Pole Star) which means someone who is determined, firm, and doesn't succumb to rough circumstances.
+Sinha's first two characters, Space Star and Private Detective Kapil did not become very popular, but served as the early drafts for Super Commando Dhruva.
+The name Dhruva and the star symbol given to the character was inspired by Dhruva Taara (Hindi: ध्रुव तारा meaning Pole Star) which means someone who is determined, firm, and does not succumb to rough circumstances.